evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 ## Rendering
 - **Generations 5+** render natively in Ordinals explorers by default once inscribed.
-- **Generations 1–4** render via the preexisting UNAT pathway (requires UNAT specific wallet support), but can optionally be **reinscribed** to enable native rendering.
+- **Generations 1–4** render via the preexisting UNAT pathway (requires UNAT-specific wallet support), but can optionally be **reinscribed** to enable native rendering.
 - Reinscriptions are **permanently packaged with the canonical inscription’s sat** and will travel together in perpetuity.
-Instructions can be found at [COMING SOON]
+Instructions can be found at [COMING SOON].
 <!-- - See [How to Enable Gen 1–4 Native Rendering](https://github.com/evonbit/bitcoin-native-systems/blob/main/Natcats/04-how-to-enable-native-render-reinscription.md) for reinscription instructions.  --->

 Examples